mmcnicol/presentations/front-end-development/react.md

 React is a JavaScript library for building user interfaces.

 ## why use react?
+* react enables developers to
+  * declaratively describe their user interfaces
+  * model the state of those interfaces
+* components
+  * enable deveopers to break down a complex UI into simple reusable components
+  * components are your lego pieces
+  * components can contain other components
+* simplicity
+  * easy to learn. fast learning curve.
+  * react is just javaScript, there is a very small api to learn.
+  * react is a javascript library. it’s not a framework.
+  * react only deals with the view layer

 * [Why ReactJS is gaining so much popularity these days](https://medium.com/@thinkwik/why-reactjs-is-gaining-so-much-popularity-these-days-c3aa686ec0b3)
 * [Yes, React is taking over front-end development.
 The question is why.](https://medium.freecodecamp.org/yes-react-is-taking-over-front-end-development-the-question-is-why-40837af8ab76)
 * [What Is ReactJS and Why Should We Use It?](https://www.c-sharpcorner.com/article/what-and-why-reactjs/)